Mercedes-Benz Superdome – Sugar Bowl

-There is no greater spectacle in college football than thousands of fans from two schools coming together to play the most important game of the year on a neutral sight.
+There is no greater spectacle in college football than thousands of fans from two schools coming together to play the most important game of the year on a neutral site.

-It was different in 2015 because for one of the teams, the Allstate Sugar Bowl was the SECOND most important game of the year.
+It was different last year because for one of the teams, the Allstate Sugar Bowl was the SECOND most important game of the year.
 It’s one of the many improvements that the College Football Playoff provided in this new era of the game.
 The great cities of Pasadena and New Orleans were privileged enough to be chosen to host the first “final four” of college football.

 New Orleans has all of the culture and festivities that make it one of the best destinations in the United States.
 Located in downtown New Orleans, the Mercedes-Benz Superdome is the pride of the sports community.
 This venue has already hosted Super Bowls, NCAA Tournament Final Fours and BCS National Championship games.